Meet Our Team

 She lives in Calgary with her husband, her daughter, and her Covid puppy.

-While being a member of Toastmasters for 20+ years, Terry has served in many progressive roles of speaking and leadership development, from club to district level, peaking in 2018 as the Public Relations Manager for District 42 of Alberta and Saskatchewan.
-Wanting to give back and help others with their speaking and leadership development, be began his self-help podcast TDKtalks.com in 2011, where he continues to currate today.
+Ancillary to the technical challenges, Terry developed his leadership skills being a member of Toastmasters International for 20+ years.
+He has served in many progressive leadership roles from club to district as speaker, presenter and facilitator.
+The summit of that climb was in 2018 when Terry became the Public Relations Manager for District 42 of Alberta and Saskatchewan, serving 120+ clubs and 2200+ members.
+Wanting to give back and help others with their speaking and leadership development, he began his self-help podcast TDKtalks.com in 2011, where he continues to write reflective soft skills articles to help others.

-With his growing interest in volunteerism, philanthropy and what drives many local philanthropists and volunteers, he began a video interview series in 2019 where he “asks them” in “Out-of-Country”.
+With his growing interest in people who volunteer, practise philanthropy and the spirit that drives them, he began an interview series in 2019 where he “just asks them” in “Out-of-Country”.

-Having facilitated several Youth Leadership Programs in Toastmasters and his interest in supporting children and youth, problem solving and mediation/problem solving for a win-win resolution, PMAST promises to be a natural progression for Terry.
+Having facilitated several Youth Leadership Programs (YLP) in Toastmasters and his interest in supporting children and youth with their speaking and leadership growth, Terry strives to support and grow PMAST with their programs and services.
+PMAST and their dedicated team promises to be a natural progression for Terry.

 This award winning school principal has a relentless passion for changing this broken, violent, socially isolated environment of dysfunction to creating a space for courageous conversations, empowering people to take on their lives and live with joy and love ~ suitable for sustainability for our next generation to flourish in.